Continuing Education Activity

 Patients should seek a general or breast surgeon's opinion to exclude malignancy.

 Enhancing Healthcare Team Outcomes

-There are no randomized controlled trials on treatment options; hence there is no consensus on therapeutic modalities.
-Treatment decisions are made similar to a known range of associated problems with the same or other diseases.
+There are no randomized controlled trials on treatment options; hence, there is no consensus on therapeutic modalities.
+Treatment decisions are made similarly to a known range of associated problems with the same or other diseases.